africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Opportunities multiply as they are seized - Sun Tzu.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/opportunities-multiply-as-they-are-seized-sun-tzu/","title":"Opportunities multiply as they are seized - Sun Tzu","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Opportunities multiply as they are seized - Sun Tzu/","title":"Opportunities multiply as they are seized - Sun Tzu","noteIcon":""}
 ---